outscale/osc-bsu-csi-driver/examples/kubernetes/resizing/README.md

 ```
 kubectl get pv
 ```
-You should see that both should have the new value relfected in the capacity fields.
+You should see the new value relfected in the capacity fields.

 7. Cleanup resources: